IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/column-chart.md

 ## $PlatformShort$ Column Chart with Multiple Series

 The Column Chart is able to render multiple columns per category for comparison purposes.
-You can create this type of chart in the `XamCategoryChart` control by binding your data and setting the `ChartType` property to `Column`, as shown in the example below:
+You can create this type of chart in the `CategoryChart` control by binding your data and setting the `ChartType` property to `Column`, as shown in the example below:

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"